erikvanmechelen/loom/README.md

 ## Thank you

-I appreciate you taking the time to review this page and my thoughts and questions about the PM role.
+I appreciate you taking the time to review my thoughts and questions about the PM role.